-- When a student withdraws from the college prior to the last day to withdraw and not have course appear on transcript, no course will be posted on the transcript. - When a student withdraws from the college after the last day to withdraw and not have course appear on transcript, a W is assigned to all courses and posted on the transcript. - Notification of withdrawal must be made in writing to the Registrar.
-A withdrawal from Linfield College form is available from the Registrar/Registration Office and must be completed with the required signatures.
+- When a student withdraws from the college on or prior to the last day to drop and not have course appear on transcript, no course will be posted on the transcript. - When a student withdraws from the college after the last day to drop a course, a W is assigned to all courses and posted on the transcript. - Notification of withdrawal must be made in writing to the Registrar.
+A withdrawal from Linfield College form is available from the Registrar or Registration Office and must be completed with the required signatures.
 Where applicable, the student must participate in a Student Loan Exit Interview.
 Transcripts will not be forwarded or furnished until the Controller of the college has certified to the Registrar the fulfillment of all financial obligations.